Ultimate Guide to Dominating Black Friday PPC in 2018

 If you want the biggest impact for the least amount of effort, you can just change the second headline (the one that says Unique Black Friday Sale above) in all your ads to text referencing your Black Friday offer.
-This can be done super quick in AdWords Editor.
+This can be done super quick in the Google Ads interface.

 For a higher CTR, better conversion rate and ROI, I do recommend spending the time to write more specific ad copy for your most important products and categories.

 Remember, Black Friday is a high-volume day.
 Any time you invest in writing better ads will pay off more than any other time of the year (with the exception the Christmas season) – even if the ads only run for that day.